aleciceri/Challenge1/README.md

   - FD_Gradient: it contains the code for the case where in the main is only defined the function and not its gradient, it is implemented a Finite Difference method to obtain the gradient each iteration of the minimization procedure
   - Heavy-ball: it contains the code with the implementation of the heavy-ball method, implementing also the possibility for the user to choose which method to use for the value of the learning rate
   - MuParser: it contains the code with the implementation of the Armijo algorithm using GetPot for the definition of functions and parameters and MuParser for the handling of function and gradient in the code
+  - Adam: it contains the implementation of the Adam algorithm using GetPot for the definition of functions and parameters and MuParser for the handling of function and gradient in the code

 To run the wanted method, go in the respectively folder, then it is sufficient to type 'make', then './main'.
 For MuParser folder, look at the Warnings at the end.